bowiecooper/SmartBidder/README.md

 A streaming simulator replays auctions over a WebSocket so the dashboard shows the engine making live decisions, with model-quality and latency telemetry.

-## Why it's interesting (engineering highlights)

-- **Decisions, not just predictions.** The headline isn't a classifier — it's an expected-value bid optimizer with **bid shading** and **budget pacing**, grounded in auction economics.
-- **Calibration matters.** Probabilities are isotonically calibrated, because the optimizer *multiplies* them as expected value — a high-AUC-but-miscalibrated model would bid wrong.
-- **Genuinely real-time.** A hand-rolled NumPy featurizer + native XGBoost `inplace_predict` replaces scikit-learn's per-call overhead, taking a full bid decision (3 model calls + a 40-point bid-grid search) from ~60&nbsp;ms to **~2.5&nbsp;ms p50 / <7&nbsp;ms p99**.
-- **Learnable-by-design synthetic data.** A latent segment↔category **affinity matrix** drives outcomes, so "audience matching" is a real, measurable signal — the CTR model's top features are the audience-segment encodings.
-- **Honest metrics.** AUCs land in realistic adtech ranges (below), not a suspicious 1.0.

 ## Model performance